acrlabs/www/acrl/posts/XXXX-XX-XX-packer-pipeline-eof.md

 extra SSH args via Packer.
 Now I'm turning off multiplexing: EOF, increasing timeouts: EOF, and fiddling with
 keepalives: EOF.
 In frustration, I have to walk away.

-I'm deep in Packer documentation, but I'm stuck in an SSH tunnel.
+I'm stuck in an SSH tunnel, and my canary just died.

 ### Stage 5: Log Diving